Azirella

 The Problem: Planning Hasn't Changed in 20 Years

-Most supply chain organizations operate the same way they did a decade ago.
+Most organizations operate the same way they did a decade ago.
 Planners open spreadsheets or legacy screens every Monday, review thousands of SKU-level exceptions, make judgment calls under time pressure, and hope the plan holds until next week.

-When disruptions hit mid-cycle, the response is reactive — phone calls, expedited shipments, and costly overtime.
+When disruptions hit mid-cycle, the response is reactive, phone calls, expedited shipments, and costly overtime.
 The institutional knowledge that makes this work lives in the heads of a few senior planners, and when they leave, it leaves with them.

 The Diagnosis